kavish12/SSL-for-Virtual-Payment-Gateways/README.md

 Final year project for Bachelor of Engineering Degree in Computer Science & Engineering Nagpur, India

-Developed an application working similar to the SSL protocol, which authorizes gateways in any online transactions.
+Developed an application working similar to the SSL protocol, which authorizes payment gateways in any online transactions.

 Project Members:
 Kavish Ghime